-There are some forms of this condition that can cause ulcers or increase the risk of cancer.
+Some forms of this condition can cause ulcers or increase cancer risk.

-Gastritis is the main name used for any condition that involves inflammation of the lining of the stomach.
+Gastritis is the leading name used for any condition involving stomach lining inflammation.

 It can be acute (occurs suddenly) or chronic (occurs over time).
-There are different types of gastritis that are caused by different factors.
+Different factors cause different types of gastritis.

 For most people, gastritis is mild and will disappear quickly after treatment.

-Your diet is important for your digestive and general health.
+Your diet is essential for your digestive and general health.
 What you put in your stomach can make a difference in the health of your digestive system.

 For example, some forms of gastritis are caused by drinking alcohol too often or too much at the same time.
 Avoiding some foods and drinks and eating others can help control the condition.